PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 07:58:24
+Last updated: 2024-04-06 07:58:57
-Random Quote: It's okay to lose yourself in this, just as long as you can find yourself again. - Nina Locke
+Random Quote: We didn't choose this life, we're just living in it. - Number Five